malpern/LearnKeys/README.md

 ---

 **Note**: This project evolved from a prototype (`prototypes/chromeless.swift`) into a professional modular architecture.
-All active development uses the `LearnKeys/` directory structure.
+All active development uses the `LearnKeys/` directory structure. # Test keychain